 Nicholas Copernicus Changed The World The Father of Modern Astronomy

-February 2003 marked the 460th anniversary of the publication of De Revolutionibus Orbium Coelestium, (On the Revolution of Heavenly Spheres), a manuscript that changed the world.
+February 2013 marked the 470th anniversary of the publication of De Revolutionibus Orbium Coelestium, (On the Revolution of Heavenly Spheres), a manuscript that changed the world.

 The book’s findings not only formed the base for astronomers of the future, it inaugurated the great era of theoretical formulation.
 It is rightfully considered by some to have caused the greatest

 Copernicus put an end to the belief that the earth was the center of the universe, and degraded the earth to a relatively unimportant tributary of the sun.
 The sun, said Copernicus, was the

 center of the planetary system, and instead of being stationary, the earth revolved around the sun in the course of a year while rotating once every twenty-four hours about its axis.